 - Holidaysburg, Pennsylvania

 Paleeni Main Coons is a breeder registered with the Cat Fanciers Association.
 The parent cats are part of their family, and they offer kittens from their litter up for adoption.
 They breed cats for health and personality, and every kitten gets an echocardiogram to make sure the heart is strong before you adopt it.
-They also test for PK deficiency and that they are clear of the HCM gene.
+They also test for PK deficiency and make sure that they are clear of the HCM gene.

 5. Mylancoon Maine Coon Cats